NinaVerheijen/Computational-Science/README.md

 This is a traffic model to simulate the traffic flow on Dutch highways.

 When you start the simulation, please let your computer run the trials.
-Don't make use of the mouse or anything else as this affects the simulation and will make the results non-reproducable.
-The current settings that create the graph below let the model run for little over *30 minutes*.
-We know.
-We recommend making yourself some food or start a new hobby.
+One simulation will take a little over 30 minutes.
+For both graphs it will take a little over an hour.
+During this time we ask you to leave your computer alone, as the mouse and other internal proccesses affect the results.
+Which will make it not reproducable.

 ## How to use
-Have pygame installed
+Have the requirments installed as mentioned in requirments.txt Run traffic_sim.py

-In line ... set if you want to run the simulation in a rush hour situation or not

-If you have generated the graphs below, you can make some adjustments to run your own simulation change duration of simulation, t and length
+If you have generated the graphs you can compare it to the graphs folder, you can make some adjustments to run your own simulation change duration of simulation, t and length